How to Use Social Media to Build Your Email List

 Building your email list through social media campaigns

 When you launch social media campaigns, it makes sense to integrate newsletter subscriptions as a condition to entry.
-Asking for email will really help you grow your mailing list.
+Asking for email will supercharge your mailing list growth.
 Whenever people participate in your campaigns, give them an incentive to sign up for further information by email.
-Make sure that the terms and conditions of the campaign state clearly that you intend to actually use the email in future but add the information that they can opt-out any time.
+Make sure that the terms and conditions of the campaign state clearly that you intend to use the email in future but add the information that they can opt-out any time.

 To avoid any misunderstanding send a welcome message immediately after they sign up.
 The first email helps you weed out those people who are not interested enough and want to unsubscribe immediately.
 You may see a few percent unsubscribe rate, but the remaining list will be of higher quality.